Your Local Council must….

 A local council has surprisingly few duties, but a number of powers.
 The only things it must do are:

-comply with its obligations under the Freedom of Information Act 2000,
+- Comply with its obligations under the Freedom of Information Act 2000,

-the Data Protection Act 1998
+- Comply with the Data Protection Act 1998

-and the Equality Act 2010
+- and comply with the Equality Act 2010

-Comply with employment law
+- Comply with employment law

-Consider the impact of their decisions on reducing crime and disorder in their area
+- Consider the impact of their decisions on reducing crime and disorder in their area

-Have regard to the protection of biodiversity in carrying out their functions
+- Have regard to the protection of biodiversity in carrying out their functions

-Consider the provision of allotments if there is demand for them from local residents and it is reasonable to do so
+- Consider the provision of allotments if there is demand for them from local residents and it is reasonable to do so

-Decide whether to adopt a churchyard when it is closed, if asked to do so by the Parochial Church Council.
+- Decide whether to adopt a churchyard when it is closed, if asked to do so by the Parochial Church Council.

 It must also ensure that all the rules for the administration of the council are followed.